 - Establish that the light is not defective by connecting it directly to a 12VDC power source.
 Unplug the light from the harness and connect to the vehicle's battery or power supply with similar voltage.
 If the light has fired up as it should the problem will be in the wiring, proceed to the next step;

 - Make sure that the switch is still receiving power (will illuminate once switched to the on position).

 - Check for any loose connections through the harness making sure nothing has loosened over time.

 - Check the earth/ground is still secure and properly mounted

 If the light has not fired up through a direct power source the problem is with your light.
-Contact the team at STEDI via email to run through the warranty process.
+Head over to our warranty form to start the process.

 Poor earth: A bad earth is generally the number 1 cause of a partially illuminated light.
-Best way to check whether the earth is at fault is to move it from chassis ground to the negative terminal of the battery.
-Keep in mind a poor earth cannot be identified by checking voltage at the connector, as it is possible to have 14v+ at the light connection yet still have bad earth which ultimately leads to poor input power.
+The best way to check whether the earth is at fault is to move it from the chassis ground to the negative terminal of the battery.
+Keep in mind poor earth cannot be identified by checking voltage at the connector, as it is possible to have 14v+ at the light connection yet still have bad earth which ultimately leads to poor input power.